 1972 Seiko 6138-7000 Calculator Automatic Chronograph

-DIAL: Brilliant original Seiko-signed flat black dial, with sunken subdials.
-Original hands – while the chronograph hands were originally red in color, these have faded with time and exposure to sun to a pleasant off-yellow.
-Day and date function work as designed.
+DIAL: Original Seiko-signed flat black dial, with sunken subdials.
+Original hands – while the chronograph hands were originally red in color, these have faded with time and exposure to sun to a pleasant off-orange.
+Day and date work as designed.

 CASE: Original 44mm (46mm w/crown) x 47mm lugless stainless steel case, and like other 6138 variants, this case is quite thick at 14.5mm.
 As noted, these cases also a double external bezel, one fixed and one mobile to perform calculations and to set cursor position.
 Of note, this 6138 calculator, like many examples, no longer retains its plastic cursor - these were brittle and broke off frequently.

 CRYSTAL: Original crystal, no major scratches or blemishes.
-Among all 6138 models, the 6138-7000 was the only one that originally was equipped with an acrylic glass.
+Among all 6138 models, the 6138-7000 was the only one that originally was equipped with acrylic glass.

 BAND: Brown leather strap, with cream accent stitching and stainless-steel hardware.
-This 6138 also comes with a gray and black NATO strap, with stainless-steel hardware.
+This 6138 also comes with a black NATO strap, also with stainless-steel hardware.

 MOVEMENT: 6138B automatic movement, manufactured in November 1972.

 CROWN: Unsigned crown.

 CHRONOGRAPH PUSHERS: Pushers depress with satisfying click.
 Chronograph hands snap back and reset to zero with no issue.